asyml/texar-pytorch/examples/bert/README.md

 ```
 docker push registry.petuum.com/dev/nni:texar-bert-classifier
 ```
-Then in the configuration file, we just provide the command line with the code path in the docker image.
+Then in the configuration file, we just need to provide the command line with the code path in the docker image.
 In addition to these changes, the user needs to set up [AdaptDL](https://adaptdl.readthedocs.io/en/latest/installation/index.html) cluster and install [NNI/petuum-dev](https://github.com/petuum/nni) locally.
-After all this preparation, with the docker image, similarly to running a local job, we run:
+After all the setups, similarly to running a local job, just run:

 ```
 nnictl create --config config_bert_classifier.yml --port 9009